An investigation into Bank of America Corporation (NYSE:BAC)'s technical aspects - The Dwinnex

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Jan 28 when Sieg Andrew M. sold 18,407 shares for $45.12 per share.
 The transaction valued at 830,524 led to the insider holds 281,405 shares of the business.

 BRAMBLE FRANK P sold 2,200 shares of BAC for $106,091 on Nov 02.
 The Director now owns 36,817 shares after completing the transaction at $48.22 per share.
 On Nov 02, another insider, BRAMBLE FRANK P, who serves as the Director of the company, sold 2,200 shares for $48.22 each.
 As a result, the insider received 106,093 and left with 43,400 shares of the company.